JoshCoriunder/Blog/posts/2016-03-01-Why we started Coriunder.md

 We wanted to be better, simple and user friendly so we invested a lot of time and resources in upgrading the documentation for our new platform and preparing SDK and sample projects to better assist our clients with integrating to the system.

-The Docs interface was built as the answer to all questions we ourselfs had when reviewing the platform for the first time, from developers to developers we wanted it be as simple as possible so not only developers will understand it but also managers and dreamers trying to plan their next project.
+The Docs interface was built as the answer to all questions we ourselves had when reviewing the platform for the first time, from developers to developers we wanted it be as simple as possible so not only developers will understand it but also managers and dreamers trying to plan their next project.

 ![placeholder](http://blog.coriunder.com/img/place-holder.png "Medium example image")